EwwItsMike/BingoTeamIndicators/README.md

 # How it works
-Simply fill in the desired amount of teams (between 1 and 15) in the Sidepanel Fill in the in-game names of the participants in the textfields, separated by commas The plugin will now add an icon before the names of the participants based on which team they're in in Clan chat, Guest Clan chat, and Friends chat!
+-> Simply fill in the desired amount of teams (between 1 and 15) in the Sidepanel.
+-> Fill in the in-game names of the participants in the textfields, separated by commas.
+-> The plugin will now add an icon before the names of the participants based on which team they're in in Clan chat, Guest Clan chat, and Friends chat!

 *Please note: This plugin WILL remove Ironman icons in these chats too.*